Personalization Architecture

 4. Let MEMORY.md grow organically

 Start empty.
-As you work with the agent:
+As you work with the task:

 5. Maintain the system